 Our protector parts all have good intentions, but some can become extreme in their actions.
 For example, let’s say Kim has a protector part that developed to help her distract from painful emotions.
 This part becomes destructive when it encourages Kim to drink heavily whenever she experiences a painful emotion.
 In another example, let’s say Fred has a protector part that developed in reaction to him experiencing humiliation as a child.
 That protector might mentally berate the adult Fred anytime he says something that the part judges as potentially embarrassing.

 Part of IFS involves fleshing out and befriending these protector parts so that they can do their jobs in a less harmful way.
 The ultimate goal of IFS therapy is to promote the client’s self as an effective leader and gain balance within the client’s internal system.

 To practice IFS in its entirety (which involves working with the unconscious wounded parts), clinicians are required to undergo formal training.
 As of now, I haven’t been able to take this training (gaining entry requires winning a lottery), so I practice it in a limited fashion.

 Dialectical Behavior Therapy (DBT)

-A dialectic is a combination of opposites.
+A dialectic is the existence of two opposite concepts existing in the same space.
 The primary dialectic in DBT is acceptance and change: a goal of DBT is accepting yourself while also engaging in positive change.
 This approach to therapy involves learning skills in 4 main areas: mindfulness (learning to live in the present), distress tolerance (copping with stress and discomfort in a healthy way), emotion regulation (managing extreme emotions through changing thoughts and behaviors), and interpersonal effectiveness (learning to communicate and be with others in a way that improves your relationships with them).

 "Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom."